CarlColijn/Jazillionth/README.md

 <a name="advancedTestFlow"></a>
 ## Intervening in the test flow

 Simple pages with simple content can be tested statically without problem.
 The same goes for individual test sets which only perform tests on statically scoped test conditions.
-For these tests it is OK to just run all tests on all pages back-to-back without interruption; this is what Jazillionth does by default.
+For these tests, it is OK to just run all tests on all pages back-to-back without interruption; this is what Jazillionth does by default.

 However, when your test sets depend on user interaction, you can alter the test flow by using custom event handlers and/or starting/pausing/continuing the tests on your own terms.
 These can all be controlled via initialization options.
 The following mechanisms are in place for this: